SoftwareHeritage/swhapguide/SWHAP@Paris.md

 ### What shall I do with the content I can't archive on Wikimedia?

-Size issue
+There are different reasons why you may not be able to archive the material you collected on Wikimedia.

+**Size issue**

-Wikimedia has a maximum upload size of 100 megabytes which can be too restrictive to upload
+Wikimedia has a maximum upload size of 100 megabytes which can be too restrictive to upload larger files like videos.

-Copyright issues
+**Copyright issues**

+It might be the case that some items you collected are under restricted license.
+For example, the copyright owner of a picture might agree to the picture beeing used for educational purpose, but not for commercial purpose.
+In that case you are not allowed to publish it on Wikimedia/Wikidata.

+MF: any other case?

+If you are in this situation, here are some hints towards possible alternatives:
+- Some science museums might be interested into collecting these digital artefacts ; reach out to them (MF: provide list?)
+- If you collected written documents (working notes, etc.), reach out to your national archive
+- If the software was developed in a given insititution, this institution might be interested into collecting related historical artefacts ; reach out to them

+MF: any other options?